cosmoskitten/beam/website/src/documentation/resources/learning-resources.md

 limitations under the License.
 -->

-# How Tos
+# Learning Resources

-Welcome to the [Apache Beam](https://beam.apache.org/) How Tos page.
-This page contains a collection of resources that will help you to get started and master Apache Beam.
-If you're just starting, you can view this as a guided tour, otherwise you can jump straight to any section of your interest.
+Welcome to our learning resources.
+This page contains a collection of resources that will help you to get started and use Apache Beam.
+If you’re just starting, you can view this as a guided tour, otherwise you can jump straight to any section of your interest.

 If you have additional material that you would like to see here, please let us know at [user@beam.apache.org](mailto:user@beam.apache.org)!

+* TOC
+{:toc}

 ## Getting Started {#getting-started}